May 2011 Archives

 Date: 25th May 2011

-Save the Children are currently running a very ambitious campaign to raise awareness of the number of children dying each year from preventable diseases.
+Save the Children is currently running a very ambitious campaign to raise awareness of the number of children dying each year from preventable diseases.
 1 in 5 children miss out worldwide miss out on the vaccines that we take for granted here in the UK.
-On June 13 the UK is hosting a half […]
+On June 13 the UK is hosting a half day […]

 Date: 24th May 2011